-Applying to the Co-op Stream (starting with the Spring 2019 intake (1801 cohort) and subsequent unless otherwise noted):
+Applying to the Co-op Stream and subsequent unless otherwise noted):

-- Starting Spring 2019, all applicants apply to and enter the regular stream or "non co-op" stream of the GHM program.
+- All applicants apply to and enter the regular stream or "non co-op" stream of the GHM program.
 Students will be informed of the application deadline and process to apply for the Co-op stream of the program in Level 1 of the GHM program on the GHM program shell hosted on eConestoga.

 - Labour market conditions determine the number of co-op seats in optional co-op programs.
 Not every student who meets academic eligibility requirements will be admitted to the co-op stream.

 - To be considered for the co-op stream, students are required to achieve a minimum of 80% session weighted average with no failed or dropped courses in Level 1 of the GHM program.